-Mario Batali, superstar chef, cookbook author and television star will be appearing at the Greenwich Wine + Food Festival on September 22 and 23!
-This year, the Festival’s primary beneficiary is a cause near and dear to Batali’s heart—the Mario Batali Foundation (MBF), which aims to make sure all children are “well read, well fed and well cared for.”
+Mario Batali, superstar chef, cookbook author and television star not only appeared at the 2017 Greenwich Wine + Food Festival, but a cause near and dear to Batali’s heart—the Mario Batali Foundation (MBF)—was the Festival’s primary beneficiary.
+The organization aims to make sure all children are “well read, well fed and well cared for.”
 In our October issue, he talks about why he thinks giving back should be compulsory for those who can.
-To support the MBF, buy your tickets to the Greenwich Wine + Food Festival and bid on auction items from luxury trips to exclusive dining experiences.
-And to learn more about the MBF and Batali’s latest projects, pick up the October/November issue of Serendipity, on stands soon.
-Here’s a sneak peek at Batali’s interview.

 What inspired you to start the Mario Batali Foundation?